vynguyen293/Customer-Segmentation/README.md

 # About the Project

-Built a model for customer segmentation of one company, which helped the company understand about their different customer groups.
-In this project, models used were RFM, KMeans, GMM and Hierachical Clustering.
+In this project, the models used were RFM, KMeans, GMM and Hierachical Clustering.